Spanwise variations in membrane flutter dynamics: Conclusions

-Increasing the Poisson ratio to 0.5 for the FRFR membranes, motions could again be computed in the range of smaller $T_0$ that was used in the FFFF cases.
-Here the membrane shapes and motions were generally smoother than in the higher $T_0$ range used at Poisson ratio 0.
-Steady motions and side-to-side oscillations were seen at small mass, and side-to-side oscillations, traveling wave motions, and spanwise-symmetric oscillations were seen at large mass.
+Increasing the Poisson ratio to 0.5 for the FRFR membranes, the membrane shapes and motions were generally more spanwise asymmetric than at Poisson ratio 0.
+The oscillation amplitudes were larger, and up-down oscillations appeared at the smallest $T_0$, $10^{-0.5}$.
+As for FFFF, more cases were computed successfully at the smallest pretension and large membrane mass with Poisson ratio 0.5.

-Increasing the aspect ratio from one to four, some of the membrane motions at small mass changed from unsteady to steady symmetric single-hump shapes.
-At larger mass, the aspect ratio four membranes were generally unsteady, with standing wave and traveling wave motions.
-The traveling wave motions had multiple crests along the span simultaneously, moving in different directions, and colliding or dispersing at various times.
-Although the waves showed complex spatiotemporal patterns, their amplitudes were generally smaller than at aspect ratio one, resulting in membranes that were closer to a spanwise-uniform deflection profile.
+Increasing the aspect ratio to two, the membranes at small $R_1$ became steady but at moderate-to-large values of $R_1$ they remained unsteady, with a mixture of spanwise symmetric and asymmetric shapes, although with flatter spanwise deflection profiles compared to the aspect-ratio-one cases.
 This tendency towards a more spanwise-uniform deflection at higher aspect ratio agrees with previous simulations of flags of different aspect ratios in 3-D flows \cite{yu2012numerical}.
+At aspect ratio two the oscillations had smaller amplitudes but often had more spatial complexity in the waves of deflection along the span.
+The FRFR cases showed traveling wave motions with multiple crests along the span simultaneously, moving in different directions, and colliding or dispersing at various times.
+At aspect ratio four, fewer membranes computed successfully.
+All those that did assumed a steady single-hump shape, symmetric and flatter along the span than at aspect ratios one and two.

 We briefly considered the effect of different pretensions in the chordwise and spanwise directions.
-By comparing the dynamics with chordwise and spanwise pretensions set to small and large values respectively, and vice versa, we found that the dynamics were surprisingly similar across membrane mass in the two cases.
-The dynamics were qualitatively similar to those with isotropic pretension, at values in the range between the two values used in the anisotropic case.
+By comparing the dynamics with chordwise and spanwise pretensions set to small and large values respectively, and vice versa, we found that the dynamics were often qualitatively different in the two cases.
+However, the dynamics resembled cases with isotropic pretension, at values in the range between the anisotropic values.